jeamon/web-based-jobs-worker-service/README.md

 * capability to specify in config file if Web and/or API URLS should be enabled or disabled
 * capability to download the output dump file of a long running job (scheduled with dump option)
 * user-defined settings option to specify if logs entries and requests id timestamp must use UTC or local TZ
+* embedded websocket/streaming html template file into the executable by leveraging golang <embed> feature
+* capability to check worker liveness (ping/pong) and API/WEB routes availability and pull its settings

 Please feel free to have a look at the [Web Access](#web-access) and [Rest APIs](#rest-apis) for practical examples.